Network of overseas Vietnamese nuclear energy experts makes debut

 The launch of VietNuc not only marked an important milestone in Việt Nam's nuclear energy development roadmap, but also demonstrated the spirit of solidarity and deep attachment of the Vietnamese intellectual community abroad to the homeland.

-Trần Mạnh Hùng, chief representative of the Vietnam Science and Technology Office in France, emphasised that the participation of intellectuals, especially OVs, is of great and strategic significance.
-VietNuc will be a bridge connecting experts and scientists with domestic partners. — VNS
+Tran Manh Hung, Chief Representative of the Vietnam Science and Technology Office in France, emphasised that the participation of intellectuals, especially OVs, is of great and strategic significance.
+VietNuc will be a bridge connecting experts and scientists with domestic partners.
+VNA/VNS